skramm/adepopro/README.md

 ```

 Error handling: at present, in case of malformed input file, an assert is raised and execution stops.
-This could be improved.
+This could (will ?) be improved.

-(1) - ADE-Campus provides an API that theorically could avoid this manual data extraction, however the documentation is too sparse to make it possible at present.
+(1) - ADE-Campus provides an API that theorically could avoid this manual data extraction,
+however the documentation is too sparse to make it possible at present.
 Maybe that could be an improvement in the future.